 Children experience a variety of emotions prior to a deployment.
 They may not understand why their mother, father, or other family member has to leave.
 It is common for young children to feel that it is their "fault" that their parent is leaving.
 This happens often when children have unanswered questions about the deployment.
-Because preschool children's sense of time is not fully developed, they may feel anxious or confused about when a family member is leaving.
-They may not understand how long the separation will last or even that the separation is temporary.
+Because infants' and toddlers' sense of time is not developed, they may feel anxious or confused about when a family member is leaving.
+They may not fully understand that a separation will occur until the point at which it actually happens, or they may not understand how long the separation will last, or even that the separation is temporary.
 They may be confused by the changes they see in their household.
 The deploying parent may need to spend extra hours at work in preparation for deployment, and the spouse may be making arrangements for life as a single parent by attending to necessary legal, medical, or financial matters.

 All of these emotions can show themselves in different ways.
 During this stage, the child may act withdrawn, sad, or quiet.
 Changes in routines may make the child more likely to act out.
-You might see more aggressive behaviors, tantrums, crying, or regressing (e.g., problems with toilet training or thumb sucking).
+You might see difficulty in infants' and toddlers' sleep patterns, they may display greater irritability, or have trouble feeding.
+Some children may cry more, show more aggressive behaviors or tantrums, or regress to previous behaviors (e.g., no longer use the toilet or feed themselves).

 When a family member begins their deployment, the at-home family members go through a period of disorganization.
 They may be sad and anxious about how the family will function.
 The at-home caregiver may feel overwhelmed by responsibility.
 It takes time to settle into new routines.
 Eventually the family recovers and develops routines that work for them; they have a new "normal."

-Once the parent has deployed, children will go through a range of emotions.
+Once the parent deploys, children will go through a range of emotions.
 They may be sad, lonely, confused, angry, or scared.
-Fear of separation is one of the major concerns of preschool children.
+Fear of separation may be a major concern for toddlers.
 They may be afraid that the remaining parent will leave or abandon them.
-They may need constant reassurance that their parent or guardian is close by or will pick them up from child care.
-They may be afraid that the deployed parent is in danger.
+They may need constant reassurance that their mom, dad, or guardian is close by or will pick them up from child care.

 In child development programs, you may see children behaving more aggressively.
 You may also see children become clingy, shy, quiet, or fearful.
-Fears are common for all preschool children, and deployment may increase their fears.
+Fears are common for all infants and toddlers, and deployment may increase their fears.
 They may be drawn to adults for comfort.

 As the day for the return draws closer, the family prepares for more changes.
 They may be excited about the family member's return.
 They may feel a little nervous about whether their relationship with the deployed family member has changed.
+As so much development happens in the infant and toddler years, the returning family member may also have fears about reconnecting with their young child.
 When the deployed family member returns, the family goes through another transition.
 The non-deployed caregiver might have mixed emotions about their changing role; this person has "done it alone" for quite some time and must renegotiate roles and expectations.
 Children may also have a hard time bringing the deployed family member back into their daily routines.
-The deployed person may have doubts about where they fit into the family.
+The deployed person may have doubts about where they fit into the family and these feelings of doubt can be “felt” by the children as they react to their family members’ emotions.
 Again, over time, the family stabilizes.

 Immediately before and after the parent returns, the child may be excited and energetic.
 The child may also feel a little nervous and shy about the parent returning.
 Children may be scared that they won't recognize their parent.
 They may also be afraid that the parent will leave again.
 They may be confused by the changes happening in their home as family members visit and their parents negotiate new roles.

 How can programs support children facing challenging life situations?
-Listen as this manager discusses how she and her program support families who experience deployment.
-If no parents in your program experience deployment, consider similar circumstances where a family caregiver is absent for an extended period such as incarceration or a serious long-term illness.
+Listen as this manager discusses how she and her program support families during deployment.

 Protective Factors: Fostering Resilience in Young Children and Families

-There are characteristics of children and families that can protect them as they go through stressful events.
-Research on resilience in children demonstrates that a significant protective factor for children is the consistent presence of a caring, positive, and protective caregiver (Zero to Six Collaborative Group, National Child Traumatic Stress Network, 2010).
+There are characteristics of children and families have attributes that can protect them as they go through stressful events.
+Research on resilience in children demonstrates that a significant protective factor for children is the consistent presence of a caring, positive, and protective caregiver (Zero to Six Collaborative Group, National Child Traumatic Stress Network (2010).
 This person can be an ongoing resource for the particular child, and can encourage them to talk about their experiences, and provide reassurance that adults in the child's life are working to keep them safe.

-According to the Centers for Disease Control and Prevention and the National Center for Injury Prevention and Control, you can support children facing stressful challenges when you:
+According to the Centers for Disease Control and Prevention and the National Center for Injury Prevention and Control, you can support children who face stressful challenges when you: